ChrisJanDaling/ChrisJanDaling/README.md

 ---

 ## 🚀 What I’m working on
 - Final Testing on efoil project
-- Optimizing battery pack with BMS & safe interconnects
-- Cleaning up and optimizing CAD models to be able to release printable variants for community use
+- Cleaning up and optimizing CAD models to be able to release easily printable variants for community use

 ---